mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 trade routes are not profitable at standard freighting rates, but it is considered desirable to have vessels on the route.
 The result is the subsidized merchant.
-The ‘subbie’ is both a specific class of ship and a general activity.
+The 'subbie' is both a specific class of ship and a general activity.
 Subsidized routes are partially paid for by commercial activity and partly by government money from local worlds or trade alliances that feel the need for a regular service.
 Note that while ships of the